enoklearn/engineering/modules/architecture.md

    With this topic, you’ll learn about common patterns used in architecture to create software systems.

    #### Learning Outcomes
+   * Compare monolithic, microservices, and serverless architectures
-   * Compare a monolithic architecture with a microservices architecture
+   * Describe benefits with a monolithic architecture
+   * Describe benefits with a microservices architecture
-   * Explain some of the challenges of a monolithic architecture
+   * Describe benefits with a serverless architecture
-   * Explain some of the challenges of a microservices architecture
+   * Explain what kind of architecture might be most productive for you to build with

    #### Resources
    * [Microservices `Article`](https://www.martinfowler.com/articles/microservices.html)